|

 Paris tourist office

-hotels, shows, etc) is based at 25 rue des Pyramides (near the
+The main tourist office is at 25 rue des Pyramides (near the

 this big railway station on the northern edge of the city centre.